kiransingh99/tutoring-learn-python/README.md

 To use these notebooks, you will need to have Python 3 installed, and some way of viewing python notebooks (such as Jupyter, or a VS Code extension).

+If using VS Code, you may want to install an extension to let you view pdf files (but this is not necessary).

 ## Structure

 1. Variables, assignment and operator precedence